Cvikli/JuliaMacroCheatSheet/README.md

 display(@macroexpand @✖ a 5) # :(var"#7#a" = 5)
 display(@macroexpand @✓ a 6) # :(a = 6)
 ```
-First time it works in the macro scope, so it shadows(`gensym(:a)`) the variable, second time it creates `a` into the scope.
+First time it works in the macro scope, so it shadows(`gensym(:a)`) the variable, second time it creates `:a` symbol into the scope as a variable.
 We need to use `esc` to reach the local scope.

 ## Reducing redundancy
 ```